trevorsharp/harmony-hub-api/README.md

 Prerequisites:

-- Ensure docker is set up and running on your machine (https://docs.docker.com/get-docker)
+- Ensure Docker is set up and running on your machine (https://docs.docker.com/get-docker)
+- Harmony Hub set up with at least one device and network accessible from the machine running Docker

 To run this application using Docker: